Fort Bend ISD's return to class could mean changing teachers

 "Do we think it's the right decision for us?
 Yes.
 Could we be wrong?
 Yes."

-Fort Bend ISD is transitioning the students who choose in-person learning by grade level over the course of several weeks.
+Fort Bend ISD is transitioning students by grade level who choose in-person learning over the course of several weeks.

+The district is one of many in the Houston area faced with schedule changes with the in-person transition.

+If you plan to move your kids back to a classroom soon, you'll want to check with their school about possible schedule changes ahead of time.

 For more information on their plan click here.